retrohax/hiterm/README.md

  .aquarium
 ```
 * This is a special case where *adm3a-ansi* is not a valid TERMINFO terminal type, the *-ansi* is added to let HITERM know to use the ANSI emulator.
 * Note that this is DEC ANSI not BBS ANSI.
+BBS ANSI is kind of an extension of DEC ANSI that generally expects the terminal to have 25 rows and makes heavy use of color and other effects.